depsterr/asm-stdlib/documentation/README.md

 ## Function definitions

-For functions, look them up the right folder
+For function definitions, navigate to their folder and read the readme file.

 ## For contributors